Care & Cleaning Instructions

 We recommend using our specially made Towel Wash by Le Blanc for all of your bath laundering needs.

-Honeycomb Towels: These lightweight, waffle weave towels are loosely woven for absorbency, dry very quickly, and have been pre-shrunk.
-White honeycomb items with colored borders may be bleached safely to keep their brightness.
+Honeycomb Towels: These lightweight, waffle-weave towels are loosely woven for absorbency, dry very quickly, and are pre-shrunk.
+White honeycomb towels with colored borders may be bleached safely to maintain brightness.

 WASHING TABLE LINENS

-We recommed using our specially made Linen Wash by Le Blanc for all of your bedding laundering needs.
+We recommed using our Linen Wash by Le Blanc for all of your bedding laundering needs.

-Table linens should be washed in warm water and gentle detergent, with a final cold rinse.
+Table linens should be washed in warm water with a gentle detergent, followed by a cold rinse.
 Fabric softeners are not recommended.
-Remove table linens promptly from the wash, and shake out to help minimize wrinkles before drying.
+Remove linens promptly from the wash and shake out to minimize wrinkles before drying.

 Our Jacquard-woven table linens are pre-shrunk with an easy-care finish.
-Dry cleaning is not recommended; laundering "relaxes" the fibers, which actually enhances the intricate, Jacquard-woven patterns
+Dry cleaning is not recommended, as laundering "relaxes" the fibers, enhancing the intricacy of Jacquard-woven patterns.

 HOW TO DRY

-Do not over-dry your linens by using a dryer setting that’s too hot.
-Set your dryer on permanent press, which has a cool down cycle at the end that helps reduce wrinkles.
-Most dryers have an air cycle that simply air-tumbles its contents without any heat.
-Remove your linens promptly to reduce wrinkling.
-Smooth them out, finger pressing details like flanges on pillow shams, borders on flat sheets, edges of tablecloths or napkins.
+Avoid over-drying by selecting a moderate heat setting.
+Choose the “permanent press” cycle, which includes a cool-down phase to reduce wrinkles.
+Most dryers also offer an “air” cycle that tumbles without heat.
+Remove linens promptly, smooth them out, and finger-press details like flanges on pillow shams, borders on flat sheets, and edges of tablecloths or napkins.
 Then fold carefully.

 HOW TO IRON